 A Public Option for Health Insurance

-A market-oriented public option for health insurance
+A revenue-neutral, market-oriented public option for health insurance

-Members would receive needed preventative and medically-necessary health care services from any health care provider and pay that provider directly.
+With the most simple plan, members would receive needed preventative and medically-necessary health care services from any health care provider and pay that provider directly.
 If a family’s medical expenses exceed the out-of-pocket maximum in any given year, they would be reimbursed for expenses in excess of the maximum.

 By working the way most insurance is supposed to work, kicking in only when exceptional expenses are incurred, utilizing a true market-oriented approach.
 Patients would have a full range of choices regarding providers, there would be considerably less paperwork to be done, and the cost of various health care services would be made transparent.
 The net result would be dramatic reductions in expenditures related to health care.